Happy to know you.

 Meet Liz

 I am a native Hoosier: my home place is a farm in the trees and hollows of southern Indiana.
 Growing up, the farm was a place of snapped beans and canned tomatoes, hikes and hard work.
 My family instilled a deep love of home as well as passion for travel.
 I have made friends with Alaskan crabs, Maine sheep, California trees, Colorado mountains, Indiana creeks, and some remarkable people as well.
 Through it all, my agricultural roots have held firm.
-I’ve spent the last four years honing my farming, teaching, and naturalist skills.
+I'm delighted to back home in Indiana, farming, caring for the land, and helping create the Indiana I believe in.

 Meet Nate